Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors

-Inhomogeneities, whether structural, electronic or chemical, can drive the separation of materials into distinct phases on the nanometre to micrometre scale, with significant effects on the properties \cite{dagotto_complexity_2005, campi_inhomogeneity_2015}.
-This is most notably observed in the manganites, where the colossal change in resistance under applied magnetic fields is believed to be linked to the percolation of a ferromagnetic conducting phase within a charge ordered antiferromagnetic insulating matrix \cite{uehara_percolative_1999}.
-High-temperature superconducting cuprates also exhibit rich phase diagrams with competing orders.
-We investigated La$_{1.675}$Eu$_{0.2}$Sr$_{0.125}$CuO$_{4}$ (LESCO), a prototypical 1/8 doping level cuprate characterised by its suppression in $T_C$ \cite{moodenbaugh_superconducting_1988, fink_phase_2011}.
-Critically, LESCO appears to exhibit signatures of structural coexistence between the low-temperature orthorhombic (LTO) and low-temperature tetragonal (LTT) phases over a broad temperature range \cite{tidey_pronounced_2022}, reminiscent of electronic phase separation observed in other highly correlated systems.
-While these signatures are also evident in other 1/8 doped cuprates, and notably absent in the isostructural band insulator La$_{2}$MgO$_{4}$ \cite{tidey_structural_2022}, prevailing interpretations and theories often assume a homogeneous structural state underpins both superconducting and charge density wave (CDW) order.
+La$_{1.675}$Eu$_{0.2}$Sr$_{0.125}$CuO$_{4}$ (LESCO), a prototypical 1/8-doped cuprate \cite{moodenbaugh_superconducting_1988, fink_phase_2011}, provides an ideal model system to address this.
+LESCO exhibits signatures of structural coexistence between the low-temperature orthorhombic (LTO) and low-temperature tetragonal (LTT) phases over a broad temperature range \cite{tidey_pronounced_2022}, reminiscent of electronic phase separation observed in other highly correlated systems.
+While these signatures are also evident in several 1/8-doped cuprates, and notably absent in the isostructural band insulator La$_{2}$MgO$_{4}$ \cite{tidey_structural_2022}, prevailing interpretations and theories often assume a homogeneous structural state underpins both superconducting and charge density wave (CDW) order.